Why a Performance Management Programme?

 6. In what circumstances will I be granted special unpaid leave not on grounds of public policy?

-Special unpaid leave NOT on grounds of public policy is granted when you are selected for posts below AD9 with European Union Institutions, Bodies and Agencies (please refer to MPO Circular No 150/2006).
+Special unpaid leave NOT on grounds of public policy is granted when you are selected for posts below AD9 with European Union Institutions, Bodies and Agencies.

 7. Under what conditions is unpaid leave not on grounds of public policy granted?

-Eligibility: have been in the public service for at least twelve months.
+The eligibility for the above is that public officers have been in the Public Service for at least twelve months.

 Duration of unpaid leave: for a maximum period of three years or the length of your service, whichever is the shorter period.